 In my considerable number of years seeking Truth and a path to peace (let’s say at least 40 years of seeking), I have found a handful of “tools” that truly work, ones I return to during “rough patches.”
 The Progoff Method is one.
-And since America is in a pretty rough patch now, it seems this tool might be particularly useful.
+With America in a pretty rough patch now, this tool might be particularly useful.

 Hard to define in a tweet, it’s a method of integrating and making sense of our life journey and charting our way forward.
 Hey, that will be a tweet!